UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Additional Experimental Results

 \subsection{Sensitivity Analysis of $\lambda$ and $M$}

-We examine the sensitivity of \ours to its two primary inference-time hyperparameters: the uncertainty weighting coefficient $\lambda$ and the number of Monte Carlo samples $M$.
-A small, representative grid is evaluated with $\lambda \in \{0.1, 0.5, 1.0\}$ and $M \in \{3, 5, 10\}$ on SQuAD~2.0, which is particularly sensitive to epistemic uncertainty due to the presence of both answerable and unanswerable questions.
+We examine the sensitivity of \ours to two inference-time hyperparameters: the uncertainty weighting coefficient $\lambda$ and the Monte Carlo budget $M$.
+We evaluate a representative grid with $\lambda \in \{0.1, 0.5, 1.0\}$ and $M \in \{3, 5, 10\}$ on SQuAD~2.0, which is particularly sensitive to epistemic uncertainty due to the presence of both answerable and unanswerable questions.
 Similar stability trends were observed on MNLI and SST-2 and are omitted for brevity.
-We report ECE and predictive accuracy to assess both calibration quality and task performance.
-Accuracy is reported here solely to verify that calibration gains do not arise from performance degradation.
+We report ECE and accuracy to assess calibration quality and task performance; accuracy is included to verify that calibration changes are not driven by degraded performance.

-Across all configurations, calibration performance remains stable, with ECE values confined to a narrow interval between 0.064 and 0.070 (mean $=0.0670$, standard deviation $=0.0022$).
-No sharp sensitivity to either $\lambda$ or $M$ is observed.
-Increasing the number of Monte Carlo samples yields only marginal calibration improvements beyond $M=5$, indicating diminishing returns from additional stochastic passes.

-Predictive accuracy remains effectively unchanged across the grid, varying by less than 0.5\% absolute, suggesting that uncertainty-weighted attention primarily affects calibration rather than accuracy.
-Overall, these results indicate that \ours does not rely on precise hyperparameter tuning to achieve effective calibration and is robust across a broad range of reasonable inference-time settings.
-This stability supports the practicality of the method in deployment scenarios where extensive hyperparameter search is undesirable.